classiebit/eventmie-pro-docs/resources/docs/3.0/admin/administration.md

 ---

-Easily manage all event bookings from the Admin Panel for seamless ticketing and customer support.
+Seamlessly manage all event bookings for efficient ticketing, customer support, and fraud prevention.

-- Admins can create bookings for customers directly, bypassing online payment if needed.
+- **Direct Booking:** Admins can create bookings for customers, bypassing online payment if needed (e.g., for VIPs or manual sales).
-- Admins can disable bookings, and update payment or cancellation status.
+- **Status Management:** Admins can disable bookings, update payment or cancellation status, and ensure only valid bookings are honored.
-- The ticket scanner will not allow check-in for disabled bookings, ensuring event security.
+- **Security:** The ticket scanner will not allow check-in for disabled bookings, protecting event integrity.

 ---

 >{primary} Admins can create new bookings and events from the front-end only.

+---

 To avoid redundant features, core booking and event creation functions are available on the front-end, supported by a robust roles and permissions system.
 This ensures Admins, Organizers, and Customers can only access features relevant to their roles.